--Dean Bilek, Associate Dean of CUNY School of Law, Harvard Law School, JD
+-Dean Bilek, former Associate Dean of CUNY School of Law, graduate of Harvard Law School, JD

 Binary Solution is a unique system for solving the LSAT that is simple enough to be mastered by anyone and powerful enough to raise scores by an average of 12 points.
 Longitudinal studies conducted by Law School faculty have confirmed that our program increases LSAT scores even among students who view themselves as "bad test-takers."

 Our 130-hour intensive program is designed to produce scores in the 160 to 180 range.
 Consequently, half our class typically gets admitted to top-ten law schools.
 Our phenomenal improvements have also helped generate over 28 million dollars in merit- based scholarships for our alumni in every tier of law school.